Updated Jul 6, 2026§ For Vehicles

 How does the MOTOsafety GPS tracker install?

 Plug it into the OBD-II port under your steering column.
 No wiring, no tools.
-Every vehicle made after 1996 has this port.
-The whole process takes under 5 minutes, and the tracker draws power directly from the port.
+Every vehicle made after 1996 has this port, and the tracker draws power directly from it.

 Does MOTOsafety work in extreme temperatures?

 Yes.
-The tracker operates from -22 to +158 degrees Fahrenheit.
-Since it sits inside the vehicle plugged into the OBD port, it's protected from direct weather exposure.
-We tested through both cold snaps and summer heat with no issues.
+The tracker is rated to operate from -22 to +158 degrees Fahrenheit.
+Since it sits inside the vehicle plugged into the OBD port, it's protected from direct weather exposure, so cold snaps and summer heat are generally a non-issue.

 How accurate is MOTOsafety's location tracking?

-Within 15-20 feet during normal driving.
-Updates arrive every 60 seconds while the vehicle is moving.
-Accuracy drops in parking garages and dense urban canyons where GPS signals bounce off buildings.
+Expect street-level positioning when GPS signal is strong.
+Updates arrive every 60 seconds while the vehicle is moving, and accuracy drops in parking garages or dense urban canyons where GPS signals bounce off buildings.

 Can my teen disable the MOTOsafety tracker?